What Causes Snoring?

 Medications are usually given to help treat an illness or to reduce certain symptoms.
 Some medications can affect the muscles and airways and may cause snoring.

-Benzodiazepines are important medications used to treat seizures, insomnia, and anxiety.
-These sedatives can make falling asleep easier and help users sleep for a longer period of time.
-Benzodiazepines relax muscles throughout the body, including in the airway.
-In some cases, this can cause slow, shallow breathing and lead to snoring.
+• Benzodiazepines are sedatives that can make falling asleep easier and help users sleep for a longer period of time.
+However, since benzodiazepines relax muscles throughout the body (including in the airway), this can cause slow, shallow breathing and lead to snoring.

-Narcotics are medications used for treating and managing pain.
+• Narcotics are medications used for treating and managing pain.
 Like benzodiazepines, they can also cause slow and shallow breathing by decreasing activity of muscles used in breathing.
-Long-term use of opioids and benzodiazepines can increase the risk of central sleep apnea (CSA), a sleep disorder that is also characterized by daytime sleepiness, nighttime awakenings, and snoring.
+Long-term use of opioids and benzodiazepines can increase the risk of central sleep apnea (CSA), a sleep disorder that's also characterized by daytime sleepiness, nighttime awakenings, and snoring.

 Be sure to discuss with your physician whether there are any alternative, appropriate medications that do not affect the airway musculature.